 During the workout session, a lot of muscle has been damaged.
 Post-workout protein intake will help relieving muscle soreness and improving the recovery process (study)

-Anaerobic exercise uses the glycolitic pathway and phosphagen systems to produce energy.
 During the workout session, the available glucose and glycogen stores will be used up.
-Post-workout carbohydrate intake can, then, help you refill the used glucose and glycogen and improve muscle recovery (study)
+Post-workout carbohydrate intake can help you refill the used glucose and glycogen and improve muscle recovery (study)

 Muscle soreness from working out is a common consequence of intense exercise.
 Although the mechanisms are still unknown, muscle soreness seems to be a cause of increased inflammation and oxidative stress in the muscle cell, as well as excess muscle damage.